 Professional resume site for Björn Lindqvist.
 For prospective employers and clients.
 Incorporated and looking for freelance work.

-Among my best qualities are my ability to see both the details and the full picture of any software development project.
-I'm passionate about always producing top quality results and satisfying my clients needs.
-Simply said, I love building stuff.
+My best quality is my ability to see both the details and the full picture of software projects.
+I'm passionate about always producing quality results and satisfying my clients needs.
+I love building stuff.

 Developing stuff is both what I do for fun and what I do for a living.
-I have studied for three years to Bachelor of Engineering and also contributed to some Open Source projects.
+I have an uncompleted degree in Software Engineering, have worked as a developer in many different roles and also contributed lots to Open Source projects.

-I'm a positive and happy person.
-Loves new challenges and takes great responsibility in my duties.
+I like to take on challenges even if it means that I don't always succeed.
 I'm resilient to stress, reliable and will always do my best to reach my goals.
-One of my best qualities is that I'm very stubborn and patient and will almost never give up on something I've set my mind on.
+One of my best qualities is that I'm very stubborn and I rarely give up on something I've set my mind to.

-Click on the underlined skill words to get some extra information about my experience with it.
+Click on the underlined skill words to get additional information about my experience with it.

 Ruby, A language that appears very nice.
 I'd like to learn more about it and how it compares to Python.
 I haven't had much chance to play with it yet.

 I consider myself very good at SQL.
 I have used it in all jobs I've had.